davidebolo1993/NanoR/README.md

 ![alt text](NanoR.png)

-NanoR is a package for the statistical language and environment R, tested on Unix, MacOSX and Windows, that allows user-friendly analysis and comparison of 1D MinION and GridION X5 sequencing data within acceptable time frames.
+NanoR is an up-to-date package for the statistical language and environment R, tested on Unix, MacOSX and Windows, that allows user-friendly analysis and comparison of 1D MinION and GridION X5 sequencing data within acceptable time frames.

 NanoR on bioRxiv: 'NanoR: An user-friendly R package to analyze and compare nanopore sequencing data' (doi: https://doi.org/10.1101/514232).

 NanoR is submitted to a scientific journal.

-NanoR is frequently updated in its first release, so be sure to download the most recent tar.gz !!!
-## BIG UPDATE WITH MULTI-READ .FAST5 FILE SUPPORT READY !
-IT WILL BE PUBLISHED AFTER NANOR REVISION.
+##### NanoR v 2.0 is out !

+Added support for multi-read .fast5 files
+Changed graphics design: NanoR goes minimal !
+Plotting is now faster
+NanoCompare is now faster (and histograms are not plotted anymore) The "M" version of NanoR now supports analysis of basecalled .fast5 files for MinION and GridION while the "G" version now supports analysis of sequencing summaries and .fastq files
+Added the possibility to extract/filter .fastq files on quality Added the possibility to store tables behind ggplot2-plots (easier to hack colors ;)) Removed seqinr dependency

 ## Background

-NanoR was developed under R 3.1.3 and tested on Unix, MacOSX and Windows using:
+NanoR was developed under R 3.1.3 and tested on Unix, MacOSX and Windows.
+It supports all the releases of MinION and GridION X5 instruments (and their output, of course !)

-- MinKNOW-basecalled MinION .fast5 data obtained using R9.4 and R9.5 MinION Flow Cells
-- Albacore-basecalled MinION .fast5 data obtained using R9.4 and R9.5 MinION Flow Cells
-- Sequencing summary .txt and .fastq files returned by GridION X5 using R9.4 MinION Flow Cells
-- Albacore-basecalled GridION X5 .fast5 data obtained from GridION X5 using R9.4 MinION Flow Cells

 NanoR depends on the following R packages: